Dalian notes on rational Pontryagin classes: Manifold calculus and configuration categories

 The theorem has a variant for manifolds with boundary.
 For that we assume that $M$ and $N$ are manifolds with boundary and a smooth embedding $\partial M\to \partial N$ has been fixed in advance.
 Write $M_-:=M\smin\partial M$.
 We are interested in the space $\emb_\partial(M,N)$ of smooth neat embeddings which extend the selected embedding $\partial M\to \partial N$.
-(Our main reason for avoiding the situation where we look at all neat embeddings $M\to N$, taking boundary to boundary, is that it appears to lead to a kind of two-variable manifold calculus.)
+(One reason for avoiding the situation where we look at all neat embeddings $M\to N$, taking boundary to boundary, is that it may lead to a kind of two-variable manifold calculus.)
 Here we need a new definition of the configuration category $\config(M)$.